-The FSB developed, among other standards, the Key Attributes of Effective Resolution Regimes for Financial Institutions, which require jurisdictions to have a privately funded depositor protection and/or resolution fund in place or, alternatively, arrangements to recover any public costs from the private sector after the failure of a bank.
+In response to the 2008–09 global financial crisis, the Group of Twenty (G20) tasked the Financial Stability Board (FSB) with developing policies to address the 'too-big-to-fail' issue.
+As a result, the FSB developed, among other standards, the Key Attributes of Effective Resolution Regimes for Financial Institutions, which require jurisdictions to have a privately funded depositor protection and/or resolution fund in place.
+Alternatively, they must have arrangements to recover any public costs from the private sector following the failure of a bank.

 Click here for the board members' biographies.